Run a Node

 What's Next

-Once your node is up, running and synced, the next step is to register and operate validators.
-This involves configuring your node to participate in the consensus process, enhancing the network's security and stability.
+Once your node is up, running, and synced with the OverProtocol network, the next step is to take an active role in securing the blockchain by registering and operating validators.
+Validators play a critical role in the consensus process, contributing to the network’s security and stability.